Benign Eyelid Lesions

 Treatment

-The surgeon might remove the tumor and have a pathologist check the tissue margins ("frozen section") to be sure the tumor is completely removed.
-Alternatively, a dermatologic surgeon might excise the tumor in a special way ("Mohs technique") to ensure total removal.
+The surgeon may possibly remove the tumor and have a pathologist check the tissue margins ("frozen section") to be sure the tumor is completely removed.
+Alternatively, a dermatologic surgeon may possibly excise the tumor in a special way ("Mohs technique") to ensure total removal.

 Once the tumor has been completely removed, reconstructive surgery is usually necessary.
 Reconstructive surgery is performed to make a new eyelid or repair the defect.